iExecBlockchainComputing/documentation/for-developers/toolbox/iexec-explorer.md

 ### My activity

-Once connected the **My activity** button allows the user to quickly navigate to her/his wallet [address details](#address) page.
+Once connected, the **My activity** button allows the user to quickly navigate to her/his wallet [address details](#address) page.

 ## Navigation

 ### Search bar

-The search bar allows to find an item by it's address, ENS name or transaction hash.
+The search bar allows to find an item by its address, ENS name or transaction hash.

 ![search by address](../../.gitbook/assets/explorer_search-by-address.png)